ThreeSixes/js8cli/README.md

 sudo cp util/js8cli.service /etc/systemd/system
 ```

 Edit the systemd unit file at `/etc/systemd/system/js8cli.service` with your favorite editor.
-Set the `User` parameter to a user with access to the path the script is run in.
-This example assumes you've installed the script and configuration in `/opt/threesixes`.
-If that's not the case change the working directory and path to the script.
+Set the `User` parameter to a user with access to the path the project is run in.
+This example assumes you've installed the project folder and configuration in `/opt/threesixes`.
+If that's not the case change the working directory and path to the project.

 ```
 sudo systemctl enable js8cli